 - The Individualized Learning Committee

-It is highly recommended that students interested in an Individualized Major have a cumulative GPA of 3.5 or above.
-All the necessary approvals for an Individualized Major must be completed no later than the end of your junior year.
+It is highly recommended that students interested in an Individual Major have a cumulative GPA of 3.5 or above.
+All the necessary approvals for an Individual Major must be completed no later than the end of your junior year.

 Eight steps to developing an Individual Major